Abinash-bit/MFA-V2/readme.md

-# Auto-Subtitling for Indian Languages.
+# Speech Recognition Model for Indic and Local Languages.

-As part of the [BIRD](https://billionreaders.org/) initiative , we aim to create a tool which can speed up the adoption of Same Language Subtitling (SLS) among the content producers for the entire country.
-This will ensure that 200M weak readers and 30M readers with accessibility to get regular reading exposure with content having SLS.
+The model is trained on large databases of different languages and dilects of those in different regions of india, the model is trained on simple CPU , and the computational cost is lowest as compared to different SR models across the worlds, we aim to build the tool in all different languages all over the world so that there will be no linguistic barriers among us.

 This tool will create SRT files by taking a video file and its text file.
 We aim for the tool to support the following languages : English, Hindi, Tamil and Punjabi for now.